 Wind & Solar Integration - Understanding the Costs

-With its vast experience, proprietary tools, services and resources Intertek provides an integrated solution to evaluate the cost of cycling of traditional non renewable energy resources.
+With its vast experience, proprietary tools, services and resources Intertek provides an integrated Total Quality Assurance solution to evaluate the cost of cycling of traditional non renewable energy resources.
 We assist regulators in developing rate cases and developing policy decisions as well as help utilities in their integrated resource plans and in evaluating their capacity expansion plans – renewable or thermal.
 We assist decision makers in understanding true costs of their resource technology mix by evaluating the economic value of small/large hydro, pump storage units, energy storage units in combination with traditional thermal energy resources.

 Wind and Solar are non-dispatchable resources and their variability will cause increased cycling for almost all traditional resources from base loaded coal units to intermediate and possibly peaking gas units.
 It is common to see power plants, built for base loaded operation, now running in cycling mode (load following) with steep ramp rates and on/off cycling.
 Moreover, current dispatch systems with a growing mix of variable generation resources are not-optimized in terms of minimizing steady state heat rates and realizing long-term costs of operation.
 Not determining these true costs to cycle will likely result in the operator bidding the incorrect marginal unit, directly impacting the operating revenues of the power plant owner.

 Reliability is also an issue because increased cycle results in more component failures at the power plant and long downtimes.
 Intertek assists our clients in determining not only increases in the cost of operation (due to ramping and start/stop cycling), but also the increases in cost of maintenance, cost of capital maintenance, and cost of forced outage and derate effects and the cost of long term heat rate effects.
 This thorough examination of operating costs results in understanding and implementing the true O&M costs associated with cycling of power plants.